 Advice from Cameron Beer

-In my opinion, it is a very good idea to then write these calculations on a piece of paper and sellotape it to your arm so that you know where you should be at every Kilometer mark.
-It’s best for it to be laminated or in something to stop it from getting wet.
+“In my opinion, it is a very good idea to then write these calculations on a piece of paper and sellotape it to your arm so that you know where you should be at every Kilometer mark.
+It’s best for it to be laminated or in something to stop it from getting wet.”

-In my opinion, for Phase A, I would be counting up with my watch.
-Phase B I would be counting down and then I would let my watch count up again for Phase C.
+For Phase A, I would be counting up with my watch.
+Phase B I would be counting down and then I would let my watch count up again for Phase C. If you’re having a bit of trouble with this, I would advise chatting to your coach or a British Eventing Howden Way Coach to ask for any advice.”

 Cross Country Advice from British Eventing